Register Now

 • Discuss updated strategies for acute stroke prevention and treatment.

-• Review current research and cases for the management of multiple sclerosis.
+• Review updated diagnostic criteria and cases for the management of multiple sclerosis.

-• Discuss advances to epilepsy management in all clinical settings, including medication management.
+• Discuss advances to epilepsy management in various clinical settings.

-• Outline current clinical strategies in the management of dementia, Amyotrophic Lateral Sclerosis (ALS), headache, and general psychiatry.
+• Outline current clinical strategies in the management of dementia, movement disorders and sleep disorders.

-• Describe recent technological innovations and established best practices in diagnostic testing and neuroradiology through specific techniques and individual case studies.
+• Describe established best practices in diagnostic testing such as EMG, EEG, and autonomic tests.